By Craig Neil

-Discover a collection of highly-rated sunscreens in this article which all offer superb protection against UV, as well as helping to moisturize skin and offering protection against visible skin ageing.
+Discover a collection of the best sunscreens to use in Scotland in this article which all offer superb protection against UV, as well as help to moisturize skin and offer protection against visible skin ageing.

 In a hurry?
 If you don’t have time to read the reviews, follow the link below to purchase my #1 recommended sunscreen on Amazon.

 Recommended product for preventing sunburn: Neutrogena Clear Skin SPF 55

 What are the effects of too much sun exposure?

 If you’re rubbing your eyes in disbelief that an article exists to advise using sunscreen in Scotland, let me fill you in on a few facts about the amount of sunshine we get in this country.

 According to the Met Office website, in Edinburgh you can expect an average of 170 hours of sunshine per month from May to July and around 160 hours per month in Inverness, with average temperatures sitting at 20 °C in the capital and 17 °C in the Highlands.

 This rises drastically in some parts of the country such as the Isle of Tiree (AKA the ‘Hawaii of the North’) which averages 239 hours of sunshine each month in summer, and the city of Dundee (AKA ‘Sunny Dunny’) which enjoys 242 hours of sunshine.